meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 How are we influenced by technology?
 How does ethics relate to technology?
-Opening the dialogue of ethics as a “slippery subject”
+Opening the dialogue of ethics as a "slippery subject"

 Readings:

-- Excerpt: “Introduction” by Kaplan from “Readings in the Philosophy of Technology” (2004)
+- Excerpt: "Introduction" by Kaplan from "Readings in the Philosophy of Technology" (2004)

 Assignments: